A version of the random directed forest and its convergence to the Brownian web: Renewal Times.

 is a common renewal time for the paths $\pi^{u_1}$ and $\pi^{u_2}$.

 Hence we have (i) and (ii) in the statement.
 The other claims in the statement follows from analogous arguments as those used in the proof of Lemma \ref{tpr}. \end{proof}

-\begin{remark} Note that the parameter of the geometric random variable in the construction of the renewal time for the paths stating at $(0,0)$ and $(m,0)$, $m\in\Z,m\neq 0$, does not depend on $m$.
+\begin{remark} (1) The times constructed in Proposition \ref{renewal time proposition}, and also referred to later at Corollary \ref{renewal time corollary}, are not unique and its specific definition are not relevant.
+However for the sake of simplifying the exposition, we will be always referring to those times constructed as in the proof of Proposition \ref{renewal time proposition}.
+(2) Note that the parameter of the geometric random variable in the construction of the renewal time for the paths stating at $(0,0)$ and $(m,0)$, $m\in\Z,m\neq 0$, does not depend on $m$.
 This remark will be useful for Lemma \ref{crossing lower bound}. \end{remark}

 Fix sites $u_1,\dots,u_m$ in $\Z^2$.
 To simplify suppose that $u_1$ is at the same time level or above $u_i$ for every $i=2,\dots m$.
 Wait until each process $X^{u_2},\dots,X^{u_m}$ needs information about the environment above $u_1(2)$, then we can proceed as in the proof of Proposition \ref{renewal time proposition} to obtain a similar renewal structure for the processes $X^{u_1},\dots,X^{u_m}$ even if they don't start necessarily at the same time level.
 So we have the following result: